OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 ```

 This has more missing values and is hence will likely be more cumbersome to
 map at higher accuracy.

 ## Producing predictions of SOC and BD

 Now that we have fitted (independently) models for SOC and BD, we can generate
-predictions for all time-periods and all standard depths (0, 30, 60 and 100 cm).
+predictions for all time-periods and all standard depths (0, 30, 60 and 100-cm).
-After we produce predictions at standard depths, we can aggregate those predictions
+Then, after we produce predictions at standard depths, we can aggregate those predictions
 to standard depth intervals e.g. 0–30 and 30–100 cm.
 For each interval, we can then
 determine SOC stocks (t/ha) and then sum up the two to produce total SOC stocks
 0–100 cm.

-In summary, we will produce a total of 192 maps, which includes:
+In summary, we will produce a total of 190+ maps, which includes:
 - Predictions of SOC and BD at 4 standard depths + prediction errors for 5 period (2×4×2×5 = 96),
 - Derived values for SOC and BD for standard depth intervals 0–30 and 30–100-cm (2×2×2×5 = 40),
 - Derived stocks for standard depths with lower and upper intervals (2×3×5 = 30),

 The 4-year time-periods include:

 - 2002 = 2000–2003,
 - 2006 = 2004–2007,
 - 2010 = 2008–2011,